vectordotdev/content-old/posts/running-background-tasks-python.md

 ## Conclusion and Takeaways

 The above application demonstrates how queuing frameworks like Redis Queue can be leveraged for solving problems which demands an asynchronous approach.
 This also brings modularity to the table, making it possible to extend the functionality of your service later on.

+Task or message queues are quite popular among microservices architecture.
+They enable each microservice to perform its dedicated task and work as a medium for inter-microservice communication.
+These queues store messages or data incoming from _producer_ microservices which can be processed or consumed by _consumer_ microservices.
+In the introductory e-commerce example above, the REST API handling orders is a producer microservice which pushes these orders to the queue.
+Whereas, a data analysis microservice or the messaging service can be considered a consumer microservice.

 Following are some of the key takeaways you can follow to tackle similar problems:
 * Queueing frameworks allow more granular control over scaling of different processes.
 More worker processes can be spawned if there is an accumulation of a large number of tasks in the queue.
 * Multiple queues can be used for handling different type of tasks.
 * Every task can send some meta information about its status or progress so far to Redis.
 This information can be useful for getting an insight into a task that runs for a long duration.